wrismawan/FaceAPI/README.md

 # FaceAPI
 Very simple Android Application to Predict your age using Face API.

-Finding an happiness by learn Azure Machine Learning API. http://azure.microsoft.com/en-us/services/machine-learning/
+If you are finding an happiness or kill boredness, please try Azure Machine Learning API.
+It's cool stuff and fun :) http://azure.microsoft.com/en-us/services/machine-learning/